eduardo-kt/HowardBandy/bandy2014.md

 1. ~~The results are too good~~.
 Keep trading until one of the other reasons to stop happens.
 2. The results are not worth the effort.
 3. The results are not worth the stress.
 4. You make enough money.
-No matter how good a system is, there is always a risk of serious loss. <span style="color:aquamarine; font-weight: bold">When you has reached your goal, you should retire.</span>
+No matter how good a system is, there is always a risk of serious loss. <span style="color:#9db288; font-weight: bold">When you has reached your goal, you should retire.</span>
 5. There is a serious drawdown.
 The primary reason people stop trading a system.

 Do not continue to trade a system that has entered a serious drawdown expecting that it will recover.
 It may recover on its own; it may require readjustment; or may be permanently broken and never work again.
 Take it offline and either observe it until recent paper-trade results demonstrate that it is healthy again, or send it back to development. **The correct position size for a system that is broken is zero.**